Panasonic G3 vs GM5

 It is notable that the GM5 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the G3 does not provide wifi capability.

-Both the G3 and the GM5 have been discontinued, but can regularly be found used on eBay.
+Both the G3 and the GM5 have been discontinued, but can regularly be found used on ebay.
 The G3 was replaced by the Panasonic G5, while the GM5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the G3 and GM5 can be found, respectively, in the Panasonic G3 Manual (free pdf) or the online Panasonic GM5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Panasonic G3 and the Panasonic GM5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Panasonic Lumix DMC-G3: